China says it wants to eliminate bitcoin mining

 SHANGHAI: China's state planner wants to ban bitcoin mining, according to a draft list of industrial activities the agency is seeking to stop in a sign of growing government pressure on the cryptocurrency sector.

+China is the world's largest market for computer hardware designed to mine bitcoin and other cryptocurrencies, even though such activities previously fell under a regulatory grey area.

-The National Development and Reform Commission (NDRC) said on Monday (Apr 8) that it was seeking public opinions on a revised list of industries it wants to encourage, restrict or eliminate.
+The National Development and Reform Commission (NDRC) said on Monday it was seeking public opinions on a revised list of industries it wants to encourage, restrict or eliminate.
 The list was first published in 2011.

 The draft for a revised list added cryptocurrency mining, including that of bitcoin, to over 450 activities the NDRC said should be phased out as they did not adhere to relevant laws and regulations, were unsafe, wasted resources or polluted the environment.

-State-owned newspaper Securities Times said on Tuesday that the draft list "distinctly reflects the attitude of the country's industrial policy" toward the cryptocurrency industry.
+State-owned newspaper Securities Times said on Tuesday that the draft list "distinctly reflects the attitude of the country's industrial policy" towards the cryptocurrency industry.

+Last week, the price of bitcoin soared nearly 20 percent in its best day since the height of the 2017 bubble, and breaking US$5,000 for the first time since mid-November, though analysts and traders admitted that they were puzzled by the surge.

 The cryptocurrency sector has been under heavy scrutiny in China since 2017, when regulators started to ban initial coin offerings and shut local cryptocurrency trading exchanges.